MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 ### Register the Managed DevOps Pools resource provider in your Azure Subscription

-Before using Managed DevOps Pools, you must register the **Microsoft.DevOpsInfrastructure** resource provider with your Azure subscription.
+To use Managed DevOps Pools, you must register the **Microsoft.DevOpsInfrastructure** resource provider with your Azure subscription.

 #### [Azure portal](#tab/azure-portal/)